frossano/frossano.github.io/index.md

 clinical risks, and trying to make the stakeholders happy.

-As part of a career move toward a more product-oriented role, I am also working with our Product Team, prototyping new functionalities and taking them from requirements gathering stage to implementation stage.
+As part of a career move toward a more product-oriented role, I am also working with our Product Team, prototyping the new product interface and helping them to prioritise the development based on Customers needs.
+I am also involved in developing new functionalities, taking care of all stages, from requirements gathering stage to implementation.

 Previously, I was Application Analyst in various healthcare companies, both in Italiy and the United Kingdom, helping customers achieve their targets and working with them side by side.

+In my free time, I love travelling (keeping an eye at the budget), possibly in a place where i can scuba dive.
+I also love sports, cooking and all sort of manual activities.

 ## Skillset
 **Technical:** Change Management, Full Project Lifecycle Management, Requirements Gathering, Requirement Analysis, Solution design, Decision Support Systems, Troubleshooting, SQL, PL/SQL.